grafnu/daq-1/schemas/udmi/README.md

 * <b>Resource Names:</b> Overall structure (when flattened to paths), follows the [API Resource Names guidline](https://cloud.google.com/apis/design/resource_names).

-## Validation

-To verify correct operation of a real system, follow the instructions outlined in the [validator subsystem docs](../../../docs/validator.md), which provides for a suitable communication channel.
-Additional sample messages are easy to include in the regression suite if there are new cases to test.

 ## Schema Structure

 Schemas are broken down into several top-level sub-schemas that are invoked for